nikk-nikaznan/SSVEP-Neural-Generative-Models/README.md

 - `EEG_WGAN.py ` Our Wasserstein GAN based model for generating SSVEP-based EEG data;
 - `EEG_VAE.py ` Our Variational Autoencoder based model for generating SSVEP-based EEG data;

-The `Sampledata` directory contains some sample SSVEP EEG data on which the models can be trained.
+The `Sampledata` directory contains some sample of synthetic SSVEP EEG data for data format purposed.

 ## Dependencies and Requirements
 The code has been designed to support python 3.6+ only.
 The project has the following dependencies and version requirements: